- What is a restaurant concept?

 Both options give you the benefits of customization, fewer production hours in the kitchen and faster processes.
 You can keep orders moving quickly with a restaurant POS system that bypasses the traditional ticket system and instead shows orders on a screen in the kitchen.

 Let your kitchen staff manage the orders as they come in and track them easily.
 Additionally, with fewer menu items, you can utilize cheaper POS system pricing plans.
 Be sure to check out the options our Poster POS has to offer for these small menu concepts where you can likely use the base-level, or most affordable choice.
+A handheld POS system, for instance, can work really well for these concepts!.

 Gastropub: the concept that caters to foodies